Christmas Wreaths and Garlands (Front Door Decorations)

 Themed Door Display at Xmas

-Creating a theme or telling a Christmas story is another favourite of front door displays for festive seasons.
+Creating a theme or telling a Christmas story is another favorite of front door displays for festive seasons.
 Santa Claus themes with reindeer and a sleigh depicting North Pole themes are also very appropriate for themed décor, including gingerbread and candy-land themes.

 Decorating with candy canes, ornaments, bells, seasonal holiday door hangers and stockings are great ideas as well.